Yesterday I came across a situation that both broke my heart and made things raw all over again.

-I find myself in the company of women, who like me, admit to escaping abusive relationships far more than I meet women who admit that they are in them.
+I have found myself in the company of women, who like me, admit to escaping abusive relationships far more than I meet women who admit that they are still in them.

 A subtle difference, but profound.

-How many times do I meet a woman with a smile on her face, that answers “fine” to the question “how are you?” while she is screaming on the inside.
+How many times do I meet a woman with a smile on her face and the answer “fine” to the question “how are you?” meanwhile she is screaming on the inside.
 No one, not even the people closest to me suspected that things were as bad as they were.
 I played a good game.
-Covering up, pretending, hiding, I did it all to keep things under wraps.
-Without fail, a large percentage of women in this situation do.
-(See The Tip of the Iceberg for more details on this phenomenon).
+Covering up, pretending, hiding, I did everything I could to keep it under wraps.
+This is a common practice of women in this situation.
+(See The Tip of the Iceberg for more information on this).

-The point is that many women who have escaped feel confident about their safety, so they feel freer to talk about it.
-Those who are still in the midst of it do not have that freedom.
-In fact, they feel quite unsafe talking about it because it threatens the “safe” world they have created for themselves and their children, if they have them.
-They have walking on eggshells and other coping mechanisms in place to mitigate the effects of cruelty and abuse.
-They feel like they are managing, until they realize they are not.
+Many women who have escaped feel more confident about their safety, so they feel freer to talk about it.
+Those who are still in an abusive situation, however, do not have that freedom.
+In fact, they feel quite unsafe talking about it because it threatens the “safe” world they think they have created for themselves and their children.
+They have walk on eggshells and use other coping mechanisms to mitigate the effects of cruelty and abuse.
+They feel like they are managing.

-You would think that when a woman comes to the realization that she is not really managing and he still controls the situation, she would cut her losses and escape, but she does not.
+When a woman comes to the realization however that this is an illusion, she would decide that it is time to leave, but she does not.
 Instead, she cries her eyes out and doubles her efforts to make her own world feel safe.
 If she has children, she tries to make things work for the sake of the kids and tries to make her marriage/relationship as livable as possible.

 Such was the case yesterday.
 She was exhausted.
 Fifteen plus years she had been living this way.
 She described him as cruel, yet he never laid a hand on her.
-Nothing law enforcement could do anything about, she was abused regardless.
+Even though there was nothing law enforcement could do anything about, she was abused regardless.
 We used ice on her red puffy eyes to try to minimize the appearance of her emotional distress.
 We tried to play it cool so as not to raise his suspicion.

 It is very tempting to want to go to him and read him the riot act.
 There were several people that felt this way yesterday, but having been in those shoes myself I know the importance of discretion.
 Until she is ready to leave, her safety must take precedence over justice.
 This can mean both physical safety and emotional and mental safety.
-Rousing his suspicions can make him, in turn, double his efforts causing her lose her will to leave.
+Rousing his suspicions can make him, in turn, double his efforts causing her to feel defeated and just give up.
 This is a paradox but it exists.
 His worsening behavior does not always result in a greater resolve to be free, but sometimes can demoralize her so much that she loses her will to fight.
 That spark still exists somewhere inside her though.
 Do not give up on her.

 Back to my original point; the difference between the two statements.
 She had tried to get help.
 She went to friends and they betrayed her trust.
 They told her to try harder.
 They told her how some of his behavior could be her fault.
 Because of this, she was less likely to reach out.
 I told her for every 10 people she would tell, she would be likely to find only 1 that believed her.
 I told her not to give up.
 Honestly, I think this is grossly exaggerated.
 I don’t think the odds are as favorable as this.